 The Securities and Exchange Commission (SEC) requires companies to disclose material transactions between related parties.
 “Related party” transactions generally occur between a) a parent company and its subsidiaries, b) subsidiaries of a common parent, c) an enterprise and trusts for the benefit of employees, such as pension and profit-sharing trusts that are managed by or under the trusteeship of the enterprise’s management, d) an enterprise and its principal owners, management or members of their immediate families, or e) affiliates.
 The SEC investigation relates to related party transactions that Enron appropriately disclosed.

-What is the nature of the SEC investigation?

-The SEC has requested that Enron provide information regarding related party transactions.
-Enron will respond this request and has pledged to cooperate fully with the SEC.

 Is Enron also conducting its own investigation?

 Yes, the Board of Directors has appointed a Special Committee, chaired by William Powers, Dean of the University of Texas Law School and a newly elected member to the Enron Board of Directors, to examine the facts and take any appropriate actions with respect to transactions between Enron and entities connected to related parties.
 In addition to reviewing the transactions in question, the Special Committee is charged with communicating with the SEC.